primary-user/CodeClaimer/README.md

 Submission Rejected: Links, websites, and web addresses are strictly prohibited to prevent phishing scams.
 ```

+This is not a full moderation or malware detection system.
+It is a basic safety filter to reduce obvious phishing risk.

 ---

 ## Database

 CodeClaimer uses SQLite for persistence.

-The database stores active, unclaimed codes in the `shared_codes` table:
+The database stores active, unclaimed codes in the `shared_codes` table.

 | Column | Description |
 |---|---|